 - Use your body to make sounds – stamp feet, click fingers, clap hands, march, tiptoe, etc.

-- Play different types of songs – nursery rhymes, classical songs, pop songs from the radio, etc.
+- Play different types of songs – nursery rhymes, classical music, pop songs from the radio, etc.

 - Dance freely together and let the creative juices flow by using props.